benitakbritto/CS-739-Distributed-Systems/P2/README.md

 <any terminal command>
 ```

-## General
+## General:
-Where are the local files stored?
+Where are the local client files stored?
+(Can be changed through the LOCAL_PREFIX macro in src/afs_client.h)

 ```
 /tmp/afs